rust-lang/rfcs/text/1444-union.md

 leaking of fields, such unions are reported by a special warn-by-default lint.
 The lint's name is `unions_with_drop_fields`, so the warning can be silenced using `#[allow(unions_with_drop_fields)]` attribute if necessary.
-Lints have to be reported before monomorphization and translation of generics, so the lint has to work pessimistically and report fields of not yet known generic types as well (unless they implement `Copy`, then they are guaranteed to be trivally-destructible).
+Lints have to be reported before monomorphization of generics, so the lint has to work pessimistically and report fields of not yet known generic types as well (unless they implement `Copy`, then they are guaranteed to be trivally-destructible).
 Example: